 Describe your past experiences and future plans.
 The more your professors know about your accomplishments, interests, and future plans the better letter they will be able to write.
 Often this information takes the form of a “personal statement” you have already written for your application to the graduate school, summer program, or scholarship, etc…or you may need to type something up for your professor.

-Special directions for REU applications: Look at the general information on this page, then click here for specific instructions on obtaining letters of recommendation for REU programs.
+Special directions for REU applications: Look at the general information on this page.

 - FERPA waiver form.
 A signed student waiver form is required before a faculty member can write a letter.
 You can find this form on SIS and clicking on forms.